-Credit risk arises from cash and cash equivalents, deposits with banks and financial institutions.
+Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to meet an obligation.
+Credit risk arises from cash and cash equivalents and deposits with banks and financial institutions.